StewartEthan/parcel-react-boilerplate/README.md

 # parcel-react-boilerplate
-Script to create a blank project with my preferred settings, tools, etc. Also some related templates that don't belong in my dotfiles repo
+`script.zsh` is used to create a blank project with my preferred settings, tools, etc. Pulls a couple files from [my dotfiles repo](https://github.com/StewartEthan/dotfiles).
+This repo includes some related templates that don't belong in the dotfiles repo